-Moules Frites are a dish traditional to Northern France and if you haven't had the chance to try this great combination of fresh mussels and crispy French fries, you will want to make this for yourself and just see what you have been missing!
+Moules Frites is a dish traditional to Northern France and if you haven't had the chance to try this great combination of fresh mussels simmered in white wine or light beer, and crispy French fries, you will love this recipes and will discover what you have been missing!

 They are to be seen everywhere in Northern France and if you have been lucky enough to visit any of the markets in the region you may well have seen this dish and even tried them.

 As the area is close to Belgium it has much of the Flemish flavour with many of it's dishes.
 Beer or cider is drunk with the dishes, especially the pale beers which are very good.